Jaydawg808 writes interesting and innovative articles from a variety of topics and interests.

 The padded ear cups are large.
 They are large, but this has generally been acceptable for fashion as more and more people are seen wearing this style of headphones.

 The padded headband is also comfortable.
 You won't get a headache from wearing these.

-On the left ear cup, there is a input for a detachable cable.
-The M50X ships with 3 cables.
-A 1.2 meter straight cable, 3 meter coiled and 3 meter straight.
+On the left ear cup, there is an input for a detachable cable.
+The M50X ships with 3 cables: a 1.2-meter straight cable, 3 meters coiled, and 3 meters straight.
 A great benefit of these headphones is the detachable cable.